unoplatform/Uno.Wasm.Bootstrap/Readme.md

 	- `cd emscripten/1.38.13; patch -N -p1 < fix-emscripten-7399.diff`

 ## Features
-### WebAssembly Dynamic Linking support
+### WebAssembly Module Linking support

+#### Dynamic Linking
-Support for [Emscripten's dynamic linking](https://github.com/emscripten-core/emscripten/wiki/Linking) is included in the bootstrapper.
+Support for [Emscripten's dynamic linking](https://github.com/emscripten-core/emscripten/wiki/Linking) is included in the bootstrapper and is used for interpreter based builds.

-For now, any `.wasm` file placed as content in the built project will be dynamically linked to the currently running application, allowing for p/invoke to be functional when resolving methods from the loaded module.
+Any `.wasm` file placed as content in the built project will be dynamically linked to the currently running application, allowing for p/invoke to be functional when resolving methods from the loaded module.

 For more information, please refer to the `Uno.Wasm.DynamicLinking` sample in the `Uno.Wasm.Bootstrap` solution.

+#### Static Linking
+Statically linking wasm modules to mono is supported when building for AOT and Mixed runtime modes.

+This linking type embeds the wasm files with the rest of the WebAssembly modules, and uses _normal_ webassembly function invocations that are faster than with dynamic linking.

+Any `.wasm` file placed as content in the built project will be statically linked to the currently running application, allowing for p/invoke to be functional when resolving methods from the loaded module.

 ### Support for IIS / Azure Webapp GZip/Brotli pre-compression
 The IIS compression support has too many knobs for the size of generated WebAssembly files, which